zetong-zhang/zcurvehub-docs/docs/source/webserver.md

 ### Visualizaion

 The results of the corresponding curve segmentation are visualized, so that users can adjust the parameters.
 With the powerful Plotly library, you can move, zoom, and hide curves to get the best picture possible.
+Sequence features can also be viewed if a valid NCBI accession is provided by the input.

 ![Z-curve Segmenter Visualization](./images/webserver/segmenter/segmenter_visualization.png)

 ### Results

 Display segment results in tabular form.
+The table is interactive, so you can click directly to jump to the corresponding region of the sequence.
 You can download it via the Download button.
 Use the Plotly control to save the image display.

 ![Z-curve Segmenter Results](./images/webserver/segmenter/segmenter_results.png)